MonaBlanc/100DaysOfCode/README.md

 ## Beginner
-- Day 1: Working with Variables in Python to Manage Data - Island Name Generator
+- Day 1: Island Name Generator (Working with Variables in Python to Manage Data)